nguyenducminhkhoi/nguyenducminhkhoi.github.io/content/post/how_to_use_google_scholars.md

 tags: ["Google Scholars"]
 ---

-In this post, I will show you how to use Google Scholar to advance your research as well as in your daily life.
+In this post, I will show you how to use Google Scholar to advance your research as well as in your daily life haha.

 Test some images
 ![Test image](/img/posts/how_to_use_google_scholars/test.png)